invin7/Raspberry-Pi-Homelab/README.md

 ## Motivation

 I built this project to gain hands-on experience with Linux system administration, networking, storage management, and self-hosting.
-It also gave me an opportunity to consolidate commonly used services—such as cloud storage, media streaming, and password management-on a single low-power server while learning how to deploy, configure, and maintain them in a real-world environment.
+It also gave me an opportunity to consolidate commonly used services—such as cloud storage, media streaming, and password management on a single low-power server while learning how to deploy, configure, and maintain them in a real-world environment.

 ---